How the people around you shape your biology, and what happens when they're not there

 Here's something that might change how you think about a simple hug.

-Research from the University of North Carolina found that a 20-second hug between partners triggers a measurable increase in oxytocin and a decrease in cortisol.
-A randomized controlled trial confirmed that both self-soothing touch and receiving hugs buffer cortisol responses to stress.
+According to research from the University of North Carolina, a 20-second hug between partners triggers a measurable increase in oxytocin and a decrease in cortisol.
+Findings from a randomized controlled trial confirmed that both self-soothing touch and receiving hugs buffer cortisol responses to stress.
 Participants who reported more daily hugs had significantly smaller cortisol awakening responses the next morning.

-Oxytocin does more than create a warm feeling.
+Oxytocin is a hormone that does more than create a warm feeling.
 Research shows it6:

 What this means is that we're drawn to people we love and care about partly because our brain chemistry rewards it.
 And that chemistry, over decades, shapes how well our brains age.